-You can check the version your software using the user profile icon in the upper-right corner of the header bar.
+You can check the version of your software using the user profile icon in the upper-right corner of the header bar.

-To display the current software version:
+To view the current software version:

-1. In the main header bar, click the 8 icon in the upper-right corner to open the menu.
+1. In the main header bar, click the 8 icon in the upper-right corner.